tastanlab/ohe/JointSyn/README.md

 For training, **Leave-Triple-Out (LTO) splitting** was applied, following the methodology provided by the authors.
 Each fold was repeated across **10 different replicates**, ensuring robustness in the evaluation.

-> ⚠ **Note**: Due to compatibility issues with the required libraries and the CUDA version on our cluster, we were unable to train JointSyn using the original drug and cell line features.
-Instead, we report the results provided in the original JointSyn paper.

 ---

 In one-hot encoded feature experiments, the graph-based components of the original architecture were removed.
 One-hot encoded features were directly provided as input, as shown in **Figure 2**: